 The PCAF APAC team is formed by all financial institutions with headquarters in Asia that participate in PCAF.
-The team is led by a regional chair, Ms. Stephanie Kao, Senior Vice President and Director of Corporate Sustainability Office at CTBC Financial Holding Co., LTD.
+The team is led by a regional chair, Ms. Rachael Kao, Executive Vice President, serving as the Chief of Staff of CTBC Financial Holding and also the Corporate's Spokesperson.

 The PCAF APAC team enables peer-to-peer collaboration to share experiences and lessons learned among its members regarding the implementation of greenhouse gas (GHG) accounting methods in their portfolios.
 Team members will adopt the Global GHG Accounting and Reporting Standard and eventually develop bespoke local guides to facilitate application in different national contexts.